mnolker/Alt_web_host/README.md

 - trained genre on 99% of the data & ratings on 88% of the data; train %s high due to limited records
 - Saved model to refrence model through Flask using Pickle
 - Predictive Accuracy for genre

+## **Flask**
+>- Saved machine learning (ML) model & referenced in Flask using Pickle
+>- Used Pandas to merge datbase tables as needed to pull data from Postgresql database
+>- FireFox application utilized to develop API in order to render the data to the HTML

+## **Heroku Deployment**
+>- Use rquirements text file to load only the python libraries needed
+>- limited to 10,000 records for Heroku database, used AWS RDS for database server
+>- Add config with user name & password in Heroku & create variable to reference in app.py Flask to keep senstive information masked
+>- other text here
+>- other text here

 ## **Data Sources**
 - Database